My blog about how I see things around me and how they affect my point of view.

 We will see a lot of people looking at their financial resources and re-evaluating their need to hoard money.

 This pandemic was not a slow-moving event providing time to prepare.
 It went global in weeks, and our communities were impacted within days.
 Many went from having an income to having none within hours as businesses were forced to shut their doors and lay off staff.
 This scenario can and will happen again.
 Any crisis that affects our communities will affect us all.
-We will see the need for more efforts to prepare for such eventualities.
+We will see the need for more effort to prepare for such eventualities.
 And I don’t mean making sure you have enough toilet paper!

 Money Hoarding 101